soyuka/doc/getting-started/api.md

     And the JSON should be equal to:
     """
     {
       "@context": "/contexts/ConstraintViolationList",
       "@type": "ConstraintViolationList",
       "hydra:title": "An error occurred",
-        "hydra:description": "isFamilyFriendly: This value should be of type boolean.\n", "violations": [
+      "hydra:description": "isFamilyFriendly: This value should be of type boolean.", "violations": [
         {
           "propertyPath": "isFamilyFriendly",
           "message": "This value should be of type boolean."
         }
       ]
     }
     """